 Each month, the uterine lining swells up and then is shed during your period.
 When this tissue is in other parts of your uterus, it can’t escape in the way that normal endometrial lining is shed.
 The swollen tissue causes pain wherever it grows.

-More than 11 percent of women ages 15 to 44 have endometriosis.
+More than of women ages 15 to 44 have endometriosis.
 In addition to painful menstrual cramps, it can cause:

 Adenomyosis occurs when tissue that normally lines your uterus, called endometrial tissue, occurs and grows into the muscular wall part of the uterus.